 Upolu Cay’s small size means that it can sometimes completely disappear and become submerged during high tides, and its utter lack of vegetation leaves it completely exposed to the sunshine, with no shelter to speak of.

-However, its combination of protected, shallow waters make it another excellent option for novice snorkellers, as visitors can simply strap on the snorkel equipment, wade in, and won’t even need to swim – the current does much of the work, allowing you to just float and enjoy the underwater spectacle.
+However, its protected, shallow waters make it an excellent option for novice snorkellers, as visitors can simply strap on the snorkel equipment, wade in, and won’t even need to swim – the current does much of the work, allowing you to just float and enjoy the underwater spectacle.
 The shallow waters are quite clear at Upolu, and it provides a better quality of snorkelling than nearby Green Island in general, albeit with a total lack of facilities.

 The fringing reefs around Upolu Cay provide snorkellers with the opportunity to spot a range of marine life including colourful reef fish, sea turtles and nudibranchs, and what water clarity is good if not amazing, the shallow depths reduce this to a far less significant factor.